How to complain to the ASA

-Unfortunately, in the world of comping, things don’t always run smoothly.
+In the world of comping, things don’t always run smoothly.
 There are dodgy promoters, dodgy compers and even dodgy prizes!
 With social media so widely used, complaining is easier and more effective than it used to be.
-In most cases, you can contact promoters on Twitter or Facebook, and as a result complaints are usually dealt with swiftly for fear of a PR disaster.
+In most cases, you can contact promoters on social media, and as a result complaints are usually dealt with swiftly for fear of a PR disaster.
 Most promoters will act on a polite message or tweet, and work to get things fixed.

 In some cases though, promoters can be rather stubborn, and you might decide to submit a formal complaint to the ASA if you think a competition or prize draw has been unfairly run.
 The Advertising Standards Authority (ASA) makes sure all advertising is legal, decent, honest and truthful.
 All prize promotions must comply with the British Code of Advertising Practice (the CAP Code).
 If you believe a promotion or advertisement is in breach of the CAP Code, you can complain.